 How to Install an Offset Toilet Flange

 As you can see, the offset toilet flange is primarily PVC, with a metal or PVC flange ring that circles the top that can be rotated to center the bolts as needed underneath the toilet.
-This also gives you one more advantage: the toilet can be moved in any direction, so you can move it backwards, or even diagonally if needed.
+This also gives you one more advantage.
+The toilet can be moved in any direction—forward, backward, even diagonally if needed.

 Supplies (based on 4″ PVC sewage pipe, adjust accordingly for 3″):